tylerlum/live_plotter/README.md

 Lastly, you can add `save_to_file_on_close=True` to save the figure to a file when the live plotter is deleted (either out of scope or end of script).
 You can add `save_to_file_on_exception=True` to save the figure to a file when an exception occurs.
 Note this feature is experimental.

+New feature: we have added `FastLivePlotterGridSeparateProcess`, which is a wrapper around `FastLivePlotterGrid` but puts the plotting code in another process.
+Plotting takes time, so running the plotting code in the same process as the main process can significantly slow things down, especially as plots get larger.
+This must be done on a new process instead of a new thread because the GUI does not work on non-main threads.

 Options:

 - `LivePlotter`